digidem/mapeo-core/README.md

 * `"error" (err)`: gives an Error object signalling an error in syncing.
 * `"progress" (progress)`: gives information about how many objects have been synced and how many to be synced in total, e.g. `{ db: { sofar: 5, total: 10 }, media: { sofar: 18, total: 100 } }`
 * `"end"`: successful completion of OSM and media sync.

-Valid `opts` include:

-- `opts.projectKey` (string): a unique identifier that prohibits sync with a syncfile that declares a different project ID.
-If either side doesn't have a project ID set, sync will be permitted.

 ### var ev = sync.replicateNetwork(peer)